 I’ve had a severe case of brain fog this past week.

 Brain fog is a serious condition.
-It can cause you all kinds of problems, like you don’t bother to pay bills, clean the house, or even brush your teeth.
-Mainly because you can’t remember whether you brushed them five seconds ago, or not.
+It can cause all kinds of problems, like not bothering to pay bills, clean the house, or even brush your teeth.
+Mainly because you can’t remember whether you brushed them five seconds ago.

 Plus, weird things happen.
 My son, who gets up at the Crack of 4 on his days off, tells me, after searching for something to eat, that the turkey we had the other day had four legs.